alanthales/ojs-db/README.md

 ### Saving records
 The types of data are based on proxy, then the proxy is responsible for serialize and de-serialize the data.

 If the record does not contain an `id` field, **ojs-db** will automatically generated one for you.
-The `id` of a document, once set, can be modified at your own risk.
+The `id` of a record, once set, can be modified at your own risk.

 ```javascript
 var products = db.createDataSet("products")